 The scenery in the Harper valley was amazing.
 Again we were surrounded by mountains on all sides, including the Craigieburn range to the East, and Mount Gargus and Mount Oakden ahead.
 Again some peaks had a light dusting of snow.

 Towards Lake Coleridge

-We hurried into the very exposed and cold Trustpower Campsite near the Harper rd junction and set up our tents as we needed some kind of shelter.
-We were now at a tricky part of the trail.
+We hurried into the very exposed and cold Trustpower Campsite near the Harper Road junction and set up our tents as we needed some kind of shelter.
+This was a tricky part of the trail.
 We were about to reach the Rakaia river (which is too big to cross, and in the middle of nowhere).
-TA’ers have to do an 85 km road walk to the start of the next section, or arrange transport.
+TA’ers have to do an 85 km road walk to the start of the next section or arrange transport.

 Trail Angel and a lift to Methven

 Mike had been offered a lift from his friend Chris, and amazingly there was a little window of Vodafone signal near the campsite (by the green farm buildings if any SOBOs are reading this).
-We contacted Chris and long story short, he was able to come and pick us up and drove us all the way to Methven!
-Chris you’re now officially a trail angel – thanks sooo much!!
+We contacted Chris and long story short, he was able to come and pick us up and drove us to Methven!
+Chris, you’re now officially a trail angel – thanks sooo much!!

 We all enjoyed a huge burger in the Blue Pub, the boys did a bit of resupply shopping and we called our loved ones.
 We’ve got an early start in the morning, as we get a bus around the Rakaia river.
 It’s hard to believe the next time I post (in about a week or so’s time from Lake Tekapo) I will have finished my TA – Yikes!!
 The great news is I’ve now raised nearly $1,300 for my local community centre!
 Thanks so much to everyone who’s donated your kindness is much appreciated!